Sugar Prices Fall on ISO's Forecast for a Sugar Surplus

-Sugar prices are lower after the International Sugar Organization (ISO) today forecast a 1.625 million MT surplus in 2025-26, following a 2.916 million MT deficit in 2024-25.
+Sugar prices fell after the International Sugar Organization (ISO) on Monday forecast a 1.625 million MT surplus in 2025-26, following a 2.916 million MT deficit in 2024-25.
 ISO said the surplus is being driven by increased sugar production in India, Thailand, and Pakistan.
 In August, ISO had previously forecast a 231,000 MT deficit for the 2025-26 marketing year.
 ISO is forecasting a +3.2% y/y rise in global sugar production to 181.8 million MT in 2025-26.

 Sugar prices rallied to 3-week highs last Friday amid tighter supplies from India.
 India's food ministry said last Friday that it will allow mills to export 1.5 MMT of sugar in the 2025/26 season, less than earlier estimates of 2 MMT.
 India introduced a quota system for sugar exports in 2022/23 after late rain reduced production and limited domestic supplies.